2014 Welsh Open (snooker)

-The 2014 BetVictor Welsh Open was a professional ranking snooker tournament that took place between 19 February and 2 March 2014 at the Newport Centre in Newport, Wales.
+The 2014 Welsh Open (officially the 2014 BetVictor Welsh Open) was a professional ranking snooker tournament that took place between 19 February and 2 March 2014 at the Newport Centre in Newport, Wales.
 It was the eighth ranking event of the 2013/2014 season, and the second time that BetVictor sponsored the event.

 Stephen Maguire was the defending champion, but he lost 3–4 against Joel Walker in the last 16.

 Ronnie O'Sullivan won his 26th ranking title by defeating Ding Junhui 9–3 in the final.
 This was O'Sullivan's third Welsh Open title after 2004 and 2005, to equal the record jointly held by John Higgins and Stephen Hendry.
 In the last frame of the final O'Sullivan made the 105th official maximum break.
 This was O'Sullivan's record 12th competitive maximum break.

 Prize fund

 The total prize money of the event was raised to £300,000 from the previous year's £250,000.
 The breakdown of prize money for this year is shown below: